-Chronic kidney disease (CKD) is the permanent loss of kidney functioning.
-The function of the kidney is to filter the excess of waste from the body.
-When a person suffers from chronic kidney disease and reaches a dangerous level, these waste, electrolytes, and other related fluid is accumulated in the body.
+Chronic kidney disease (CKD) is the permanent loss of kidney function.
+The function of the kidney is to filter the excess waste from the body.
+When a person suffers from chronic kidney disease and reaches a dangerous level, this waste, electrolytes, and other related fluid is accumulated in the body.

 Anemia is one such problem that occurs in people who suffers from chronic kidney disease.
 It begins in the early CKD stage when the kidney of the diseased person normally works to only 20 to 50 percent.
 Anemia and chronic kidney disease are directly proportional to each other, and anemia progresses when CKD progresses.
 People with completely failed kidneys have anemia.
 During the treatment of kidney failure, treatments such as dialysis and transplants, there might be a considerable loss of blood that can lead to anemia in chronic kidney disease patients.
 In this write-up, we will learn more about anemia, anemia in chronic kidney disease, and Ayurvedic treatment for chronic kidney disease.

 Related: Are you on the risk of CKD

 What is anemia?